tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules

+next thing to do: change it so that once a king is out of check, the inCheck class toggles out

 also, because the code is getting tricky, i think it might be smart to refactor the code BUT i want to get a real IDE set up so that i can roll stuff back when i make mistakes, that super important.